 - Failure modes – The risks that can make things go wrong.

-- Failure causes – As the names suggest, we identify the cause, what could make things go wrong.
+- Failure causes – Here, we identify the cause, what could make things go wrong.

-- Failure effects -Consequences of each failure are recognized.
+- And, Failure effects – Consequences of each failure are recognized.

 Ques.44.
 Define the BCG matrix.